german92/iExperience.github.io/slides/1B/irb_strings_integers_variables.md

 ---

+## Ruby Background

+* Built by Yukihiro Matsumoto in the mid-90s
+* Designed to be easy to use, powerful, and object-oriented
+* Ruby is a dynamic scripting language (vs compiled like C)
+* Ruby has automatic memory management

+---

 ### To help us learn Ruby, we will learn it in a 'sandbox'
 ### The sandbox we use for Ruby is known as the 'IRB Console'